RickV85/Tic_Tac_Toe_Mod_1_Final_Project/feedback_notes.md

 FINAL RESULT: PASS! :-confetti-yo:
 Side note: According to the Turing Style Guide, indents should only be 2 spaces, not 4.

+Additional feedback:

+The two pieces of feedback I gave you are things that led me to giving you that "not yet."
+Both of those things are easy fixes on the next project.
+Next time, avoid closures and look for more opportunities to DRY up the code.
+Also, looking at the relationship between your Game and Player class, there is some room to improve there.
+For example, you create a new instance of Player in two different methods in Game (addPlayer and createPlayers) and you update the properties in the Player class (createPlayer1).
+You're unintentionally creating 4 instances of Player, rather than the intended 2.
+This is a good example of over-engineered code that works better if it's simpler.
+Something like:
+// Game.js

+createPlayers() {
+  var player1 = new Player(1, 🏂, 0);
+  var player2 = new Player(2, ⛷️, 0);
+  this.players = [ player1, player2 ];
+}
+Final (little) thing - Be sure to use strict equality (===) in your conditionals.
+Here's more on that!
+All that to say - your project is GREAT and again, you should feel proud of what you've done.
+You learned all this in 6 weeks - don't let one critical piece of feedback take away from that.

 Steps taken to address this feedback in fix/Notes_and_fixes_post-feedback

 1. Changed defaut tab spacing to 2, not 4